-This Implementation Statement is in respect of the SIP in place as at 31 December 2023 which was signed on 21 September 2023 as well as the SIP which was in place between 31 December 2022 and 21 September 2023.
-In relation to the DB section, there was a minor change to the Plan's SIP to reference the current investment strategies asset classes.
-The Plan's SIP between 31 December 2022 and 21 September 2023 was fundamentally the same as the DB section of the SIP signed on 21 September 2023 from an investment policy, objective and risk management perspective.
-The next review will take place no later than September 2026.
+This Implementation Statement is in respect of the SIP in place over 2024 - the SIP which was in place between 31 December 2023 and 11 December 2024, and an updated version which was signed by the Trustee on 11 December 2024.
+The Plan's SIP between 31 December 2023 and 11 December 2024 was fundamentally the same as the DB section of the SIP signed on 11 December 2024 from an investment policy, objective and risk management perspective.
+The next review will take place no later than December 2027.